proactis-documentation/documentation-source/docs/p2p/sso.md

 # P2P Single-Sign-On (SSO)
-By default PROACTIS expects the user's to enter their username and password in order to login into PROACTIS P2P.
+By default PROACTIS expects the users to enter their username and password in order to login into PROACTIS P2P.
 This document lists the possible ways in which PROACTIS P2P can be configured to allow users to authenticate using Single-Sign-On.

 ### Notes
 If you wish your users to use a combination of PROACTIS and SSO logins then add the following setting to the __ApplicationConfiguration.xml__ file.